-10. Disciplinary Sanctions
+10. DISCIPLINARY SANCTIONS

-Failure to comply with the principles and rules contained in this procedure constitutes a violation of the Model and entails the application of the disciplinary system adopted pursuant to it.
+Failure to comply with the principles and rules contained in this procedure represents a violation of the Code of Ethics and entails the application of the disciplinary system adopted by the Company.

-In particular, the disciplinary sanctions provided for in the General Part of the Organizational Model may be applied, in proportion to the seriousness of the conduct, in the following cases provided for by art.
+In particular, the disciplinary sanctions provided for by the company's disciplinary system may be applied, to an extent proportionate to the seriousness of the conduct, in the following cases provided for by art.
 21, paragraph 2 of Legislative Decree 24/2023 such as:

-- violation of the measures put in place to protect the Whistleblower (e.g. acts of retaliation, direct or indirect, against the Whistleblower for reasons directly or indirectly related to the Report); - obstructing the Reporting or attempting to obstruct the Reporting; - violations of the obligation of confidentiality of the Whistleblower's identity; - failure to establish reporting channels or compliant procedures; - failure to verify and analyse the reports received; - ascertainment with a judgment, even if not final of first instance against the Whistleblower, of criminal liability for the crimes of slander or defamation or in any case for the same crimes committed with the complaint, or of civil liability, for having reported false information intentionally reported with intent or gross negligence; - carrying out illegal or irregular acts or not in line with the Code of Ethics, the Organizational Model and the procedures adopted.
+- violation of the measures put in place to protect the Whistleblower (e.g. acts of retaliation, direct or indirect, against the Whistleblower for reasons directly or indirectly related to the Report); - obstructing the Reporting or attempting to obstruct the Reporting; - violations of the obligation of confidentiality of the Whistleblower's identity; - failure to establish reporting channels or compliant procedures;

+- failure to verify and analyse the reports received; - ascertainment with a judgment, even if not final of first instance against the Whistleblower, of criminal liability for the crimes of slander or defamation or in any case for the same crimes committed with the complaint, or of civil liability, for having reported false information intentionally reported with intent or gross negligence; - carrying out unlawful or irregular acts or not in line with the Code of Ethics and the procedures adopted.